carmensg/IAA_School2019/README.md

 Please download them prior to class and run all the cells to get some slow computations done in advance.

-The easiest way to clone these notebooks, and supporting files in subdirectory "figures" is to clone the entire IAA_School2019 repository.
+The easiest way to clone these notebooks, and supporting files in subdirectory "figures", is to clone the entire IAA_School2019 repository (>git clone git@github.com:carmensg/IAA_School2019.git)

 [1.
 Density Estimation](https://github.com/carmensg/IAA_School2019/tree/master/lectures/Day3-ZeljkoIvezic/notebooks/density_estimation.ipynb)